0xF0CACC1A/jolie/NATIVE_WHERE_IMPLEMENTATION.md

 ```

 **Why necessary**: This is the core runtime logic change.
 Instead of passing WHERE to ANTLR:
-1. Get all candidates from SELECT query (no filtering)
+1. Get all candidates from PATHS query (no filtering)
 2. For each candidate, bind `$` and evaluate WHERE expression
 3. Keep only candidates where WHERE evaluates to true